Sundance Wicks: Basketball

 From 1999 to 2003, Wicks played basketball for Northern State in Aberdeen, South Dakota, under coach Don Meyer.
 He scored a total of 1,174 points and pulled in 665 rebounds, which is 10th all time at Northern State.
 He was named All-NSIC twice, all-Conference academic selection twice, and won the Clark Swisher Male Athlete of the Year once in the 2002–03 season.
 Wicks helped Northern State win two NSIC conference titles.
 Wicks has two degrees from Northern State University.
 In 2003 he got a bachelor’s degree in international business and in 2006 he earned a master’s degree in health, physical education, and coaching.

 Track and field

 Wicks was twice an All-NSIC performer in the 400-meter hurdles.

 Södertälje Kings

 During the 2003–04 season, Wicks played for the Södertälje Kings in Sweden.
-He led he team in scoring and rebounding.
+He led the team in scoring and rebounding.